Part A: Course Overview

 Upon successful completion of this course, you will be able to:

-1. Identify the properties of scalar and vector fields and demonstrate your ability to perform operations on them.
+1. Identify the properties of scalar and vector fields, demonstrate your ability to perform operations on them, and articulate the significance of these ideas clearly.

-2. Apply basic methods of linear algebra to real vector spaces.
+2. Apply basic methods of linear algebra to real vector spaces, and collaborate effectively to explain the importance of these concepts.

-3. Generalise ideas from real vector spaces to a wider range of linear spaces and explain the significance of these ideas.
+3. Solve complex problems by generalising ideas from real vector spaces to a wider range of linear spaces.

 Overview of Learning Activities